pliptor/PicoNN/README.md

 ~~~

 The last line shows that the segmentation was performed with 99% accuracy.
 The result will not perfectly match the original Python code.
 This is because of differences in random number generation.

+Note: It is worth trying to solve this problem using other than neural network techniques such as support vector machine (SVM).
+SVM works pretty well with this particular data.